margols/330-PLP/README.md

 **Memory Storage**
 MatLab Workplace Storage:
-    - variables created on the command line are stored in the base workspace until they are cleared or the session is closed
+    - variables created on the command line are stored in the base workspace until they are cleared or the session is closed -All variabales are stroed as arrays given the matrix based structure of MATLAB
     - Every function has its own function workspace
         - local variables (those that are specific to a function) typically do not remain in moving from one function to the next
-    - Nested function also have their own workspace with the addtion of the feature that nested funciton can modifiy variables in the workspaces of the functiom containing them
+    - Nested function also have their own workspace with the addtion of the feature that nested funciton can modifiy variables in the workspaces of the function containing them
     Source: https://www.mathworks.com/help/matlab/matlab_prog/base-and-function-workspaces.html

 **Scoop Variables**
+- Variables exsit in memory until they are cleared or the session ended, with the execpetion of perstiant and global variables
 <img width="621" alt="Screen Shot 2022-10-23 at 5 49 58 PM" src="https://user-images.githubusercontent.com/113360762/197419863-b969861c-a406-4450-8025-d282aa5fa34a.png">

  Persistent Variables: